Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 As Peter works on a backlog item, Julia comes to discuss a bug that is blocking her.
 It is in an area with which Peter is familiar, so he creates a task to fix the bug and assigns it to himself.
 He decides to start work on the fix immediately.

-Before he starts to work on the new bug, Peter wants to make sure that his current work is set aside in a safe place on the team’s server.
+Before he starts to work on the new bug, Peter wants to make sure that his current work is set aside in a safe place on the team's server.
 On the **My Work** page, Peter chooses **Suspend** to save (on Team Foundation Server):

 -   All the work he has done, including changes to code, tests, and other files.

 -   Open solutions, windows, breakpoints, watch window variables, and other bits of Visual Studio state.

 Now that his workspace is clean, Peter drags the new task from **Available Work Items** to **In Progress Work**.
-He’s ready to research and write the fix.
+He's ready to research and write the fix.

 >**Note:**
 >  Your working context is linked to the work items that show as In Progress on the My Work page.
 By using **Suspend** and **Resume**, you can quickly switch between different tasks.
 Your open solutions and files, code changes, and Visual Studio layout are all switched together.